-Meet the student who runs an alpaca farm in her spare time
+Meet the student who runs an alpaca farm

 Of all the unusual student jobs we've come across, Lucy Ackers and her alpaca farm surely tops the lot!

-Becoming an alpaca farmer
+How to become an alpaca farmer

-From there, it was just a case of broaching the subject.
+From there, it was a case of broaching the subject.

-No one was doing anything with the land, so one day I plucked up the courage to tell my parents about my crazy plan.
+No one was doing anything with the land.
+So one day I plucked up the courage to tell my parents about my crazy plan.
 They were very keen as they wanted the house and land to stay within the family.

 Not to mention that alpacas are amazing and so endearing!
-They are so easy to love and to be around, and they should live for at least 20 years, so we're in it together for the long haul.
+They are so easy to love and to be around.
+And they should live for at least 20 years, so we're in it together for the long haul.

-We're certainly not arguing with Lucy on that one – these guys are about as endearing as they come!
+We're certainly not arguing with Lucy on that one.
+These guys are about as endearing as they come!

 Running an alpaca farm as a student

-I try my absolute best to balance everything appropriately but life doesn't always allow for that.
+I try my absolute best to balance everything appropriately.
+But life doesn't always allow for that.

 I no longer submit my work in the last few minutes, as in first year I had a problem with one of my alpacas and my attention was on them.
-I missed the upload deadline by 14 minutes, and that was that – I lost 10% of that grade.
+I missed the deadline by 14 minutes, and that was that – I lost 10% of that grade.
 That definitely changed the way I approach my assignments.

-That said, Lucy believes that there is at least one benefit to having so much to do: she's become a lot better at managing her time.
+That said, Lucy believes there is at least one benefit to having so much to do: she's become a lot better at managing her time.

-I think the best lesson I have learned since starting this is to be flexible – you have to be able to change your plans for the day at the drop of a hat.
+I think the best lesson I have learned since starting this is to be flexible.
+You have to be able to change your plans for the day at the drop of a hat.

 I don't really have time to procrastinate any more.
 There was a time when I'd do an all-nighter for uni assignments as, like so many of us, I'd leave it to the last minute.
 But now there's not a chance I'll be doing that.

-Now I'll have the essay finished at a respectable time because I know I've got to get up first thing the next day and no longer get that lie in.
+Now I'll have the essay finished at a respectable time, because I know I've got to get up first thing the next day and no longer get that lie in.

-Although we don't learn about alpacas, their management is pretty similar to sheep and some parts are similar to owning cattle, so it's been about selecting appropriate information I learn at uni and applying it to the farm.
+Although we don't learn about alpacas, their management is pretty similar to sheep and some parts are similar to owning cattle.
+So it's been about selecting appropriate information I learn at uni and applying it to the farm.

 The business side of running an alpaca farm

-It's not just practical skills that Lucy's been able to use on the farm – agriculture degrees also teach you about the realities of owning and running a business in the modern world.
+It's not just practical skills that Lucy's been able to use on the farm.
+Agriculture degrees also teach you about the realities of owning and running a business in the modern world.

 Alpacas are fairly unusual in that they're not typically farmed for their meat or milk.
-So how exactly does Lucy manage to turn a profit from her alpacas?
+So how does Lucy manage to turn a profit from her alpacas?

-Their fleeces are high quality and there's a market out there for them, but as we only shear once a year, it can be a slow turnaround for that – especially because, as a full-time student, I haven't actually given all my fleeces 100% of my time to process them for sale.
+Their fleeces are high quality and there's a market out there for them.
+But as we only shear once a year, it can be a slow turnaround for that – especially because, as a full-time student, I haven't actually given all my fleeces 100% of my time to process them for sale.

 We host alpaca experience days where people can come and meet them up close, learn about them and feed them.